The Republican’s tax reform bill would eliminate a $7,500 tax credits for customers purchasing electric vehicles like Tesla.

 Data show that the elimination of the tax credit could be a death knell for companies like Tesla, especially considering the Silicon Valley automaker’s inability to mass produce vehicles at the scale of its larger competitors.
 The company relies heavily on the credit for survival.

-A July 10 data analysis from The Wall Street Journal, for instance, shows that there were no new Tesla Model S sedans and Model X SUVs registered in Hong Kong the month after that country revoked the tax credit.
+A July 10 data analysis from The Wall Street Journal, for instance, shows that there were no new Tesla Model S sedans and Model X SUVs registered in Hong Kong in April 2017 after that region revoked the tax credit.

-There were 2,939 Tesla vehicles registered in March before the April 1 redaction of the credit, according to the WSJ, and nearly 3,700 entering the department’s books for the first quarter of 2017.
+There were 2,939 Tesla vehicles registered in March before the April 1 redaction of the credit, according to the WSJ, and nearly 3,700 entering the Transportation Department’s books for the first quarter of 2017.
 The end of the tax break was announced in February.

 Republicans are hoping to ax other energy-related credits to help pay for the bill, that some Democrats and critics argue could increase the deficit $1.5 trillion over the next decade.
 The legislation also reforms other energy-related tax credits.